Delicious and complex flavors from this Pressure Cooker Japanese Beef Curry in less than one hour! No more standing over a hot stove for hours.

 Any kind of mushrooms will work or if you don’t like mushrooms, leave them out and add whatever vegetables you like.

-Have your mushrooms cleaned and your Golden Curry Mix ready.
+Have your mushrooms cleaned and your House Foods Java Curry, Golden Curry Brand, and/or Vermont Curry blocks ready.
 I like to mix two brands.
 Why, because my friend Mona told me too and I’ve been doing it that way ever since.

 Lock the lid on the Pressure Cooker and in just a few minutes, you will have the most tender and flavorful Curry.
 This method is so much faster and better, than a cooking a couple of hours on the stove.